uptonking/note4yaoo/lib-utils-gesture-beautiful-dnd-docs.md

 ## [pattern: Multi drag](https://github.com/hello-pangea/dnd/blob/main/docs/patterns/multi-drag.md)

 - Dragging multiple `<Draggable />`s at once (multi drag) is currently a pattern not out of the box
-  - We have not included the interaction into the library itself.
+  - **We have not included the interaction into the library itself**.
   - This is done because a multi drag experience introduces a lot of concepts, decisions and opinions
 - We have decided on a simple, but very flexible and scalable multi drag pattern to start with.
 - 👉🏻 We can break the user experience down in three phases.